 When you want to up your workout game, but know you have limited space for equipment in your home, what do you do?
 You could add some dumbbells, but you’ll need a place to store them, and free hands when you’re exercising.
 You could try a jumprope, if there’s space for it!
 Well, contrary to what some people may think, weighted vests aren’t just for professional athletes and trainers– they’re a great way to add on weight for your already-established workout routine.
-Check out our top seven favorite weighted vests– have you tried them?
+Check out our top 11 favorite weighted vests– have you tried them?

-The Best Weighted Vests
+Best Weighted Vests for Men & Women

 (Most sturdy — $)